Gabri432/fiba-data/README.md

 ## Notes
 - Sources: [Wikipedia](https://en.wikipedia.org/wiki/FIBA_Basketball_World_Cup), [FIBA website](https://www.fiba.basketball/en/history/201-fiba-basketball-world-cup);
 - The 2023 FIBA Basketball World Cup was hosted by three countries: Philippines, Japan and Indonesia.
 This field is still a string, not a list/array of strings.
+- This is currently an UNSTABLE release, so it may be subject to changes.